vidjil/vidjil/doc/user.md

     - A clone with a plus symbol `+` has been detected in that sample, but with only a few reads, typically less than five.
-      Its concentration ratio is thus not significant, and this clone would appear in the gray zone in the ple graph.
+      Its concentration ratio is thus not significant, and this clone would appear in the gray zone in the sample graph.
     - A clone with a minus symbol `−` has not been detected in that sample, but has been detected in another sample that is not currently displayed.